 Last week was a powerful experience of that.
 What happened first on Thursday morning was a musically inspired meditation, sparked by a melody I spontaneously sang that was full of Spirit longing.
 This continued with images during my meditation.
 After meditation, I was compelled to get out my guitar with pen and paper and work on capturing the song that had begun to be revealed to me while sitting quietly.
 To view a chart for this song, click here.
 When I sang the newly birthed song for my wife, she cried.
 Thank you, Spirit for the blessing of music!

-On the next day (Friday), I went to San Francisco with my good friend, George, to hear the Neville Brothers and Dr. John in concert.
+On Friday, I went to San Francisco with my good friend, Joe E., to hear the Neville Brothers and Dr. John in concert.
 Dr. John played a tight set and he’s an old pro.
 He even played electric guitar, complete with solo, on one song.
 That was a surprise.
 I didn’t know he played guitar along with keyboard.
 (I was in the right place, but it musta’ been the wrong time…) The Neville Brothers were tight and polished with in-the-pocket funky grooves, steamy sax playing, and soulful singing.
 The highlight for me was Aaron Neville singing a passionate version of Sam Cooke’s classic hit, Change Gonna Come.

-I was so inspired by hearing Aaron sing live, the next day (Saturday) I decided to sing the same song for a gig I was scheduled to play on Sunday.
+I was so inspired by hearing Aaron sing live, that on Saturday, I decided to sing the same song for a gig I was scheduled to play on Sunday.
 So, I charted it and practiced singing it in Aaron’s style with the falsetto voice and tremolo tone.
 Wow, that ain’t easy to do!
 It is fun, though.

 Finally on Sunday, I sang both my new song and the Neville-inspired tune at my monthly gig at a local area Science of Mind church.
 What really got my attention was the quietness of the congregation after I finished singing Beauty Rises Forth, my newly written song that was gifted to me in my meditation a few days earlier.
 I sensed that folks were sitting with the energy of the song in musical contemplation before responding with their appreciation.
 I was surprised by this audience pause and it was a powerful reminder for me about the impact that music from the heart and soul has on people.

 Stay tuned for further adventures, ruminations, and observations.
-My work here will be to blog twice a week for now and see where it goes from there.
+I will see where it goes from there.